pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ## You are ready for the final test !!

-Go to Alert Webex Team Room and click on one of the IP addresses.
+Come back to the Alert Webex Team Room and click on one of the IP addresses.

 ![](assets/img/1.png)

-You are supposed to receive messages from SecureX which tell you that the observable was received and added to the feed
+You are supposed to receive messages from SecureX which tell you that the observable was received and added to the feed.

+Then the IP address must appear now  into the public SecureX feed.

+Come back to the feed and refresh it.

 ![](assets/img/10.png)

 # CONGRATULATION !!! you completed the full demo !!!

+## What to do Next ?

+If you don't want to stop here, you can go the the Firewall part and make the feed automatically translated into Firewall Blocking rules.

+This will be particularly simple to do with FirePOWER and Security Intelligence ( Or Threat Intelligence Director ).
+You can use Secure Firewall DCLOUD Demos for this.